-This is the time of year when the weather is just perfect, the ocean water is still quite warm and festivals abound in celebration of the autumn season.
+This is the time of year when the weather is just perfect, the ocean water is still quite warm and end of summer festivals abound in celebration of the autumn season.
 If you’re arriving to the area for a late vacation or you’re here on business, and you’re looking for Myrtle Beach condos in which to stay, give us a call at Grand Strand Resorts.
 Located in North Myrtle Beach, we have plenty of very nice condos awaiting your arrival.

 Our Myrtle Beach condos are well-appointed with everything you’ll need to be comfortable and happy.
 These are beautifully decorated with beach furnishings right down to the kitchen equipped for cooking any size meal.
 Don’t stay in a hotel room when you can have all the comforts of home at a comparable or less expensive rate.